B2Gold Has Posted A Strong Q1 2020 But Warrants Caution

 Relative price performance

 Although BTG has historically outperformed the price returns of its benchmark index namely VanEck Vectors Junior Gold Miners ETF (GDXJ) (index holding of BTG=4.05% of Net Assets) during the past six months, its relative price performance has particularly been interesting during the recent volatility in gold prices.
-As shown in Figure-4, BTG's share price responds more favourably to a gold bull than the benchmark ETF.
+As shown in Figure-4, BTG's share price responds more favorably to a gold bull than the benchmark ETF.

 Figure-4 (Source: Seeking Alpha)

-Furthermore, the company's total returns (price + dividends) have far exceeded those of peer senior gold miners (Figure-5) and denotes that investors place a higher level of confidence in the company.
+Furthermore, the company's total returns (price + dividends) have far exceeded those of peer senior gold miners (Figure-5) and denote that investors place a higher level of confidence in the company.

 Figure-5 (Source: Seeking Alpha)